Donald Trump Claims Military Had No Ammunition ‘When I Took Over,’ Says He Was Told This By ‘A Top General’

 The answer is no. At no point was the U.S. military out of ammunition.
 But Trump’s anecdote may have had its origins in one of two incidents that allegedly occurred early in his term in 2017.
 And both incidents involved now-former Defense Secretary James Mattis, a retired Marine Corps general who also served as top commander of the United States Central Command, the unified command of military forces primarily in the Middle East.

-In one possible origin of Trump’s “no ammunition” tale, according to Business Insider, in February of 2017 when Trump had been in office only about one month, he proposed a budget that increased spending on the Defense Department, while slashing funds for the Department of State.
+In one possible origin of Trump’s “no ammunition” tale, according to Business Insider, in February of 2017 when Trump had been in office only about one month, he proposed a budget that increased spending on the Defense Department while slashing funds for the Department of State.

 But Mattis told Trump that the State Department also played an indispensable role in preventing wars from breaking out.
 According to the BI report, Mattis jokingly told Trump, “If you don’t fund the State Department fully, then I need to buy more ammunition ultimately.”

 Trump may have taken Mattis’s statement to mean that the military possessed no ammunition at all.
-But in another incident, quoted by CNN reporter Daniel Dale via Twitter, Trump once claimed that Mattis advised him against a military strike against an unspecified country, supposedly telling Trump, ‘Sir, we’re very low on ammunition.”
+But in another incident, quoted by CNN reporter Daniel Dale via Twitter, Trump once claimed that Mattis advised him against a military strike against an unspecified country, supposedly telling Trump, “Sir, we’re very low on ammunition.”

 TRUMP, TODAY: “When I took over our military we didn’t have ammunition.”